 This post contains affiliate links.
 This means that if you decide to purchase items through the links I have shared, I may earn a small commission (at no extra cost to you).
 Thank you for supporting the time and work I put into this website and pattern designing.

 This pattern is an exclusive design which means it is only available as a paid pattern.
-You can find it in my Etsy and Ravelry shops and on the WeCrochet website.
+You can find it in my Etsy and Ravelry shops.
 Click the buttons below to take you directly to the shops!